Bankole2000/portfolio/README.md

-# Simple Responsive Portfolio
+# First Portfolio Website

-A simple website that I'm using as my portfolio for now.
-Built with `node-sass html 5 css 3` and a little `javascript`
+A simple website that I'm using as my portfolio for the time being.

+My very first Portfolio website...
+(Kept thinking to myself _"how the/why the hell haven't I built one all these years?_ o.O" - well no I have, lol ).
+Built with `node-sass html 5 css 3` and a little `javascript ES6`.

 ## Issues